sportsdunia logo

 Old Trafford in Manchester is one of the oldest grounds in the country (Image credits: England Cricket official X account/@englandcricket)

 Old Trafford in Manchester offers a perfect blend of history and modern flair.
-This international cricket stadium in England has a capacity of 26,500 for internationals (19,000 for domestic games) and features boundaries between 250 and 270 feet.
+This international cricket stadium in England has a capacity of 19,000 and features boundaries between 68-80 meters.
 This is the largest cricket stadium in England by boundary since its establishment in 1857.
-It has hosted over 80 Tests, 55 ODIs, and 15 T20Is.
+It has hosted 87 Tests, 59 ODIs, and 15 T20Is.
 The venue etched its name in cricketing folklore when Shane Warne delivered the “Ball of the Century” to Mike Gatting in 1993.

 Straight Boundary76–80 m